aws-samples/aws-serverless-workshops/WebApplication/4_RESTfulAPIs/README.md

 1. In the AWS Management Console, choose **Services** then select **S3** under Storage.

-1. Choose on your website bucket and then browse to the `js` key prefix.
+1. Choose your website bucket and then browse to the `js` key prefix.

 1. Choose **Upload**.